 Our vision is to pass on restored, well-connected wetlands to the next generation of people living in the Strettons.

 This is a collaborative venture between the Stretton Wetlands Interest Group and Middle Marches Community Land Trust.

-We are now able to secure and hold in trust a three-acre site located to the south of Church Stretton.
+We are now able to hold in trust a three-acre site located to the south of Church Stretton.
 It is bordered by the Quinny brook and is joined by a small stream from Cudwell Pool so we’ve named it ‘Cudwell Meadow’.
 It is presently a mix of rough grassland with rushes and swampy areas.

 The meadow and adjoining wetlands are home to water voles, visiting otters, invertebrates and amphibians.